leggedrobotics/plr-exercise/README.md

 ## Bonus points

-You can get bonus points if you improve this version of this README by fixing errors or adding other usefull "tasks" below that you think will help others.
+You can get bonus points if you improve this version of this README by fixing errors or adding other useful "tasks" below that you think will help others.
 This may include:
-- Improved Reproducability
+- Improved Reproducibility
 - Visualization
 - Configuration with Hydra, OmegaConfiguration
 - Measuring the time

-## Other usefull tasks [Bonus Points]
+## Other useful tasks [Bonus Points]